 CLoSeR is a loose acronym for customer loyalty and dynamic seat reservation system.
 Features of this system provides live information to passengers and crew with the potential to improve services and user experience.
-This project was funded by Innovate UK through their Enhancing Customer Experience in Rail competition, and was set to deliver a step-change innovation to UK rail.
+This project won a bid and obtained funds via the Enhancing Customer Experience in Rail competition, and was set to deliver a step-change innovation to UK rail.

 The aim of this project was to develop a new system for the rail industry, comprising a smartphone app for passengers, a tablet app for crew, seat sensors, seat ticket scanners, seat displays, and an overarching new communications system between trains and the operating company.